ErasmusMC-Bioinformatics/src-pulsar/README.md

 This repo provides the Ansible playbook for a [Pulsar](https://pulsar.readthedocs.io/) component on SURF ResearchCloud (SRC).

+We have also written a short [step-by-step tutorial on how to use this role](./tutorial.md)

 ### Roles used

 * The official [Pulsar Ansible role](https://github.com/galaxyproject/ansible-pulsar)